 We are finally publishing Dr. Big D’s travelogue from our Outer Hebridean Ice Cream Adventure.
-We are also producing a short film about this trip and will keep you posted about its progress.
+We also produced a short film about this trip that you can see here.
 Enjoy!

 Day 1: Vatersay & Barra

 So Thibault, Peter and I took a ferry to Barra.
 We left Oban in calm, cold weather.
 As we moved westwards the sea started to get rougher and rain clouds started to roll in.
 Every few minutes the ferry would ride up a bank of swell, pause in mid air, and then plunge down sending white spray crashing onto the windows of the observation deck.
 Barra appeared briefly on the horizon and then disappeared into the inky darkness as night fell.
 When the swell lessened we peered out into the black, hoping to catch a glimpse of the port.
 It had started raining.
 On the quay in Oban there had been lots of friendly chat between the various groups of cyclists and other tourists.
 There were no pleasantries now though.
 Everyone was focused on ensuring a bed for the night by being first to the one hostel or two hotels in Castlebay.